Previous Page Next Page

 Some APS cases may be open in the Aging Out of Care (AOC) stage.
 DFPS opens this stage for a child in DFPS conservatorship who may need guardianship services past age 17.

-3121.6 Existing Provider Investigation (PI) Case and Possible Client’s Rights Issues
+3121.6 Open Provider Investigations (PI) Case and Possible Client’s Rights Issues

-An intake specialist completes an I&R to existing PI case if both of the following are true:
+The intake specialist only completes an I&R to Existing PI Case, which appears in IMPACT as an I&R to Existing APS-PI Case, if there is an open PI case and both of the following are true:

-• The report is about possible client’s rights or administrative issues.
+• The current report is about possible client’s rights or administrative issues.

-• There is an open PI case about the individuals involved.
+• The open PI case is about one or more of the people involved.

-• Information about standards compliance in a DCR or RCCR operation.
+• Information about standards compliance in a Day Care Regulation (DCR) or Residential Child Care Regulation (RCCR) operation.

 See 3160 Standards Compliance.

-An E-unit specialist also completes this type of I&R when he or she calls a re-entry requestor to get clarification and details on requested re-entries sent by mail/fax or internet.
+The e-unit specialist completes an I&R Call Back (EBC Use Only) when he or she calls a reentry requester to obtain clarification or details on a requested reentry sent by mail, fax, or internet.

 See 3423 Out-of-State Agency Requests for Case History (OOS Requests).